Arpita-deb/Arpita-deb/README.md

 * Completed the **Google Advanced Data Analytics Professional Certificate Program** and **Google Data Analytics Professional Certificate program**

-* I'm currently honing my SQL skills with 'PostgreSQL for Everybody Specialization' on Coursera.
+* I'm recently completed my 'PostgreSQL for Everybody Specialization' on Coursera and now working on some real-world projects.

 * I regularly write articles on [LinkedIn](https://linkedin.com/in/arpitadeb1811) and [Medium](https://medium.com/@debarpita1811).